 That said, CBD oil can produce some unwanted side effects.
-It has been known to cause drowsiness, and it is known to interact with other drugs and metabolic processes relating to drug metabolism.
-It may also have an impact on long-term liver health, but this is still very much under investigation.
+It can cause drowsiness, and it interacts with other drugs and processes relating to drug metabolism.
+It may also impact long-term liver health, but this is still very much under investigation.

 The reality is CBD hasn’t been studied to the degree that’s needed in order to make the health claims that many are making.
-Mostly, this is down to the compound’s federal status.
-As an extract of cannabis, CBD is not easily accessible for clinical research.
+Mostly, this is down to the fact that the hemp-derived CBD wasn’t widely available for research until recently.

-Even under the updated U.S. Farm Bill, which legalizes the commercial production of hemp, scientists will still have trouble accessing federal grants for CBD-based research.
+Even under the updated U.S. Farm Bill, which legalizes the commercial production of hemp, CBD-based research hasn’t yet caught up with all the claims that have been made as to its benefits.
 Until proper research has been done, anecdotal claims will continue to outpace reliable clinical data.

 That said, many have experienced positive health benefits after taking CBD.
-As for those who have claimed CBD oil made them feel worse after consuming, let’s take a look at eight claims and see if they have any basis in fact.
+As for those who have claimed CBD oil made them feel worse after consuming, let’s take a look at eight of the most common claims.

 1 – CBD Made My Depression or Anxiety Worse

 In terms of CBD oil worsening depression or anxiety, several studies have suggested it does the opposite.
-In one of these studies, a research team analyzed the effects of cannabidiol on 103 adults to see how it impacted anxiety and sleep quality.
+Researchers in one of these studies, for example, analyzed the effects of cannabidiol on 103 adults to see how it impacted anxiety and sleep quality.

-In the final sample of 72 adults, only three were not able to tolerate CBD.
+Out of the final sample of 72 adults, only three could not tolerate CBD.
 Furthermore, anxiety scores decreased among 79% of the patients.
 Based on this data, roughly 80% of CBD consumers will experience positive effects in terms of anxiety, while roughly 4% (three out of 72) may experience worsening effects.

 On a larger scale, clinical trials of Epidiolex – a pharmaceutical CBD drug used to treat pediatric epilepsy – suggest that cannabidiol may have the following adverse effects: